crusoebirkhead/sdr-agentic/prd.md

 Average Lead Response Time: The time from webhook submission to the initial email being sent.
 (Target: < 5 minutes).

-Setup Completion Rate: The percentage of new users who successfully complete the setup process (connecting accounts and API keys).
+Setup Completion Rate: The percentage of new users who successfully complete the setup process (connecting accounts).
 (Target: > 90%).